pyxalweb/kexp-playlist/README.md

 "Couldn't read cache at: .cache"

 TODO: Modify the script so that scraping songs from a specific year can easily be toggled on/off so that we can easily switch between scraping all songs or by year -- without having to manually edit the code.

+TODO: Add feature to skip scraping KEXP and creating CSV files, and just go directly to synching the CSV to Spotify.
+This may be helpful because I've encountered a case where I scrape 20 playlist pages (which takes approximately 1 minute and 40 seconds at 5 seconds per page) and then it proceeds to connect to Spotify, but I forgot to log in via the web browser, which then causes the script to fail.
+Now in order to continue, I have to run the script again and needlessly scrape the pages again or change the code to scrape only 1 page and have it continue.
+There may be other cases in the future where this could be useful.